smartinternz02/SBSPS-Challenge-10639-EmpowerSkill-Community-Upskilling-Platform/README.md

 Create a new branch using the format `YourUserName/very-short-description`.
 When you're ready to submit a pull request, you will want to merge it in to `develop`.
 Ideally, this pull request will correspond with one or more [Issues](https://github.com/rahulkarda/issues).

-We will submit pull requests from `develop` to `main` when we have enough meaningful changes committed.
+I will submit pull requests from `develop` to `main` when I have enough meaningful changes committed.

 <br/>